-The 4-H Youth Development Program, through Mississippi State University Extension Service, is offering youth and parents the opportunity to learn about ATV safety.
-This is made possible by a grant that was awarded by National 4-H Council as part of the 4-H ATV Safety Grant Program.
-The program is a collaboration among local 4-H groups, the National 4-H Youth Development Program and the ATV Safety Institute (ASI).
+The 4-H Youth Development Program, through the Mississippi State University Extension Service, offers children and parents the opportunity to learn about ATV safety.
+This is made possible by a grant from the National 4-H Council as part of the 4-H ATV Safety Grant Program.
+The program is a collaboration among local 4-H groups, the National 4-H Youth Development Program, and the ATV Safety Institute (ASI).

 The goal of the 4-H ATV Safety Program is youth development.
 Participation in ATV Safety courses gives young people and adults the opportunity to learn safe and responsible operation of ATV machines.
-Not only does the training focus on just the rider/operator, but also focuses on the environment and allows participants the opportunity to make sound decisions.
+Not only does the training focus on the rider/operator, but it also focuses on the environment and allows participants the opportunity to make sound decisions.

-The 4-H ATV Safety Institute is a national program with several thousand of youth and adults participating in ATV Safety training annually.
-In Mississippi, 4-H is beginning to offer ATV Safety courses all across the state so that individuals are given an opportunity to learn how to safely operate ATV’s and have fun in the process.
-Mississippi State University currently has a service through 4-H that has eight ASI Certified 4-H Instructors.
-With continued support from ASI, National 4-H Council, and other partners, more instructors will be secured so that more youth and adults can be reached through the ATV safety Program.
+The 4-H ATV Safety Institute is a national program with several thousand young people and adults participating in ATV Safety training annually.
+In Mississippi, 4-H is beginning to offer ATV Safety courses all across the state so that individuals have an opportunity to learn how to safely operate ATVs and have fun in the process.
+MSU Extension currently has eight ASI-certified 4-H instructors.
+With continued support from ASI, National 4-H Council, and other partners, more instructors will be secured so we can reach more children and adults through the ATV Safety program.

 Ten Key Points to Consider about ATV Safety